 - Grab Attention Early: use mini-dramas and stories.
 For example, David Ogilvy, another advertising legend, said, "When you sell fire extinguishers, open with the fire."

 - Dramatic Visuals: use dramatic visuals that evoke the emotional pain of the prospect and the relief gained by your solution.

 - Support Claims: use stories, analogies, or metaphors that support your product or service claimes and that tap into emotions.

 Selling via rational argument alone is not be as effective as selling emotionally, with facts and benefits serving to confirm a decision, not make it.
 Incorporate emotions into all parts of your marketing and advertising message, in both traditional outbound marketing (e.g. print, direct mail, and email) and the growing inbounding marketing (e.g. search-optimized websites, blogging, and social media.)

 Learn more about how neuromarketing can help you push the buy button in your customer's brain.

-Photo Credit: SalesBrainMission: To help small and mid-size businesses sell more by re-thinking their business and marketing strategies.
+Photo Credit: SalesBrainMission: To help small and mid-size businesses acquire customers by re-thinking their business and marketing strategies.